 There are no refrigerators or ovens on the International Space Station, but that isn’t the only reason that eating can be a strange experience for astronauts.
 Due to lack of gravity and shifting fluids, things can taste very different in space.
 In this activity students will carry out a taste test to explore how our senses affect the flavour of our food, and what this might reveal about eating in space.

-In this project you will study LCOGT observations of supernova remnants to measure how fast they are expanding and calculate how long ago the supernova explosion occurred.
+In this project you will study LCO observations of supernova remnants to measure how fast they are expanding and calculate how long ago the supernova explosion occurred.

 Author: Sarah Greenstreet and Sarah Eve Roberts

 How old are the objects within our Solar System?
 One method scientists use to answer this important question is counting the number of craters on their surface.
 This information, combined with the time it takes for craters to form on each body, gives us a strong estimate how old the object is.
 In this activity students will put this method into practise to calculate the age of five bodies within our Solar System.

 After carrying out this activity, students will understand the effect the mass, velocity and angle of an impacting object has on the resulting crater, in terms of diameter, depth and ejecta rays, and relate this information to the craters on the surfaces of Earth and the Moon.